markus-wa/convert-to-opus/README.md

 To do this I suggest to do the conversion to a output directory on your PC and synchronize it with something like [Resilio](https://www.resilio.com/).

+You can automate the conversion with a cronjob or `Windows Task Scheduler`.

 ## Requirements